CarstenKarbach/MoTAC/README.txt

 Setup for development

-- Install the Eclipse ADT bundle available from https://developer.android.com/sdk/index.html
+- Install Android Studio 1.4 available from http://developer.android.com/sdk/index.html
-- Install Android SDK version 4.4.2 from your SDK Manager
+- Install Android SDK version 4.1.2 for API level 16 from your SDK Manager or any other version >= 10
-- Import project into Eclipse
+- Import project into Android Studio
-- Add android-support-v4.jar library to ./libs folder and into build properties
+- Build the application with Gradle